 - Excluding any folder named Keep Out.

-- Duplicates are checked over all folders.
+- Duplicates are checked over the whole mailbox.

 - Priority is given to folders containing the word Important, causing items in